-Unlocking of any function under the Main Menu, is valid until you leave the Main Menu.
+Unlocking of any function under the Main Menu is valid until you leave the Main Menu.
+There is also a protection from local and remote users both changing parameters.
+See chapter 'Remote Access' section 'Remote / Local Access' for more information.